 Anand Jeyaraj, Ph.D.

-Anand Jeyaraj is an Associate Professor in the ISSCM Department at the Raj Soin College of Business.
+Anand Jeyaraj is Professor in the ISSCM Department at the Raj Soin College of Business.
 He holds a Ph.D. in Business Administration (with emphasis in Information Systems) from the University of Missouri, St. Louis, USA.
 He also holds a Masters degree in Management Information Systems (MIS) from the University of Missouri, St. Louis, and a Masters degree in Computer Science from Bishop Heber College, India.

 He has taught a variety of courses including programming courses such as Visual Basic, Java, C++, C, Cobol, Pascal, Fortran, and Basic; technical courses such as data structures and algorithms, operating systems, systems programming, computer networks, and computer graphics; and behavioral courses such as systems analysis and design, management of information systems, and information technology outsourcing.
 He also teaches specialized courses such as geographic information systems (GIS), supply chain information management, and business data analytics.
 He is a recipient of the 2008 Faculty Excellence in Teaching Award from the Southwestern Ohio Council of Higher Education (SOCHE), the 2009 Innovative Excellence in Teaching, Learning, and Technology at the International Conference on College Teaching and Learning, and the 2011 University System of Ohio Faculty Innovator Award.

 His research interests are primarily in the area of information systems with overlaps in the areas of organization behavior and social networks.
 He has conducted research in a number of organizations regarding the adoption of information systems.
 His research appears in leading publications such as MIS Quarterly, Management Science, Information & Organization, Communications of the ACM, and Journal of Information Technology.
 He has also presented his research at various conferences including the International Conference on Information Systems (ICIS), Americas Conference on Information Systems (AMCIS), Diffusion Interest Group in Information Technology (DIGIT), and the Annual Conference of the Academy of Management (AoM).
-He is the recipient of the 2016 Outstanding Research Award from the Raj Soin College of Business.
+He is the recipient of the 2016 Outstanding Scholarship Award from the Raj Soin College of Business.

 MIS 1150 - Introduction to Business Programming (using VB.NET)